MosGeo/qiyas_matlab/README.md

 ## Why a library for a simple thing such as units?
 Units can be annoying to handle in code.
 I had a couple of objectives for writing this code (aside from it being a cool very practical application of graph theory):
 - Reusability: a code that I can use in multiple projects.
-- Extendibility: new units can be added easily without modifying the code.
+- Extendibility: new units and physical properties can be added easily without modifying the code at all.
+- Simplicity: calling functions should be intuitive for Matlab users.

 ## Usage
 Here is an example of usage.
 Check the example file for more information.